sameer-goel/aws-machine-learning/02_Data_Prepration.md

 ## Text Cleaning | NLtk lib (Natural Language Tool Kit)

-### 1 Traform to lower case --> remove white spaces --> Removing Punctiation and Stop words
+### 1 Transform to lower case --> remove white spaces --> Removing Punctuation and Stop words
 remove "A", "An", "The", "is", "are"

-### 2 Stemming and Synonym nomalization
+### 2 Stemming and Synonym normalization
 jumping --> jump, awesome, wonderful, great --> great

 ### 3 Bag of words or N Gram =1
 Tokenize each word if N Gram/Unigram is 1 but let say it is 2/Bi-gram or more, it will tokenize words like:
 BiGram - "not good", "Very Poor"
-TriGram - "hip hip hurrey"
+TriGram - "hip hip hurray"

 #### 3a Orthogonal Sparse Bigram (OSB)
 <img src="https://i.imgur.com/7d3VltX.png" width="600" />

 ### 4 TF-idf Term Frequency - Inverse Document Frequency
-Used to filter out not importnt common words
+Used to filter out not important common words
 <img src="https://i.imgur.com/ZwjMTvz.png" width="800" />

 **Example:** A term frequency–inverse document frequency (tf–idf) matrix using both unigrams and bigrams is built from a text corpus consisting of the following two sentences: { Hello world } and { Hello how are you }.
 What are the dimensions of the tf–idf vector/matrix?

-**Sol:**There are 2 sentences (or corpus data we are vectorizing) with 5 unique unigrams ('are', 'hello', 'how', 'world', 'you') and there are 4 unique bigrams ('are you', 'hello how', 'hello world', 'how are').
+**Sol:**There are 2 sentences (or corpus data we are factorizing) with 5 unique unigrams ('are', 'hello', 'how', 'world', 'you') and there are 4 unique bigrams ('are you', 'hello how', 'hello world', 'how are').
 So the vectorized matrix would be (2, 9).

 ### Use-case of each method
 ![](https://i.imgur.com/QISoj20.png)